venelinpetrov/venelinpetrov.github.io/_posts/2025-09-05-jwt-authentication-with-spring-boot-and-web-clients.md

 - reason (nullable)
 ```

 > **Note** Store refresh tokens hashed!!!
-Leaking a database with refresh tokens in plain text will be catastriphic.
+Leaking a database with refresh tokens in plain text will be catastrophic.

 Do one-time rotation + reuse detection.
 On every refresh: